tgen/MARS/README.md

 `/path/to/python/script/main.py -i /path/to/input/BAMfile.bam -g /path/to/input/GTFfile.gtf -b -o /my/output/path -d
 /my/resource/path -n my_sample_name`

+**To build a reference GTF only, without keeping temporary files, assigning it a specific name:**

+`/path/to/python/script/main.py -i dummy.bam -g /path/to/input/GTFfile.gtf -b -o /my/output/path -d
+/my/resource/path -n name_of_new_gtf -build_only`

 **To use the default GTF on a BAM, specifying name and output path:**